WillBuik/hyphae-handshake/HANDSHAKE.md

 This section describes how Hyphae transforms Noise handshakes.

 A Noise handshake consists of a protocol, prologue, and a payload for each message in the handshake pattern.
-For example, `XX`:
+For example, `Noise_XX`:

 ```
 PROTOCOL: "Noise_XX_25519_ChaChaPoly_BLAKE2s"